Explore The Gardens at Heather Farm!

 Shade Garden

-In addition to tall ash trees, a beautiful arbor provides support for a variety of clematis while creating shade for ferns, dogwoods, native heucheras, camellias and other woodland favorites.
+In addition to tall ash trees, a beautiful arbor creates shade for ferns, dogwoods, native heucheras, camellias and other woodland favorites.
 Also known as the Ruth Howard Garden.

 Meadow Garden